ultrasphere-dev/ultrasphere/paper/paper.md

 # Summary

 Spherical harmonics, which are the solutions to the angular part of the laplace equation, have been widely used in various fields of science and engineering.
-Especially, hyperspherical harmonics, which are spherical harmonics in higher dimensions, have been applied to many-body problems in quantum mechanics and nuclear physics
+Especially, hyperspherical harmonics, which are spherical harmonics in higher dimensions, have been applied to many-body problems in quantum mechanics [@fock_zur_1935], representation of crystallographic textures [@bonvallet_3d_2007], description of 3D models [@bonvallet_3d_2007], representation of brain structures [@hosseinbor_4d_2013].

 # Statement of need